 What treatment is available for trigeminal neuralgia?

-The surgical procedures considered may include microvascular decompression [The operation is performed under general anesthesia where a small opening is made in the back of the skull on the side with the pain.
-The trigeminal nerve is viewed with a microscope and compressing blood vessels are separated from the nerve with padding (typically shredded Teflon)]; gamma-knife treatment [Using highly focused beams of radiation, a lesion (an area of controlled damage) is created in the root of the trigeminal nerve, interrupting transmission of pain]; alcohol or glycerol injections into the trigeminal nerves; or some form of nerve injury procedure (rhizotomies).
+The surgical procedures considered may include: 1) microvascular decompression.
+This operation is performed under general anesthesia where a small opening is made in the back of the skull on the side with the pain.
+The trigeminal nerve is viewed with a microscope and compressing blood vessels are separated from the nerve with padding (typically shredded Teflon); 2) gamma-knife treatment.
+Using highly focused beams of radiation, a lesion (an area of controlled damage) is created in the root of the trigeminal nerve, interrupting transmission of pain]; alcohol or glycerol injections into the trigeminal nerves; or some form of nerve injury procedure (rhizotomies).

 What is the prognosis?